On this page

 2. Connect its first input to the upstream Feather Template from Shape SOP.
 The first output is linked to the input of a Merge SOP or Null SOP.

-When you open the Output Groups section, you can see two checkboxes.
+When you open the Output Groups section, you can see two toggles.
 Turn them on to separate the feathers' left and right barbs from the shaft.
 You can see that Right Barbs Group depends on Left Barbs Group.
 Both are combined inside a common barbs group.
 If you don’t want to work on the feather’s left and right barbs separately, you don’t have to change anything.
 Otherwise, do the following.

 3. Right-click Right Barbs Group.
 From the menu, choose Delete Channels to separate the parameters.